kevin-funderburg/AppleScripts/Markdown/README.md

 # Markdown Scripts

-Various scripts for Markdown manipulation.
+Various scripts for working with Markdown.

 ## Contents